gnegrelli/identPy_GUI/README.md

 <!-- Add image here -->

 Next, a page for model selection is shown.
-In this page, the user will choose, from a list indicated by "1", which model will be estimated.
-In "2", the user will be able to select the file containing the measured data used in the estimation process.
-In "3", the user must identify which column of the data file corresponds to the inputs and outputs and what are initial conditions of states.
-In "4", a short text with information about the model selected is displayed.
+In this page, the user will indicate which model will be estimated.
+When the model is selected, a short text with information about the model selected is displayed.
+The user must also indicate the location of file containing the measurements and which columns of the data correspond to the inputs and outputs, as well as the initial conditions of states.

 <!-- Add image here -->

 On the next page, the user will be able to select the estimation methods that will be applied.
-The method selected in "5" this field will be the first applied by the estimation tool.
-In "6", the user can indicate that the estimation will be conducted by two methods in cascade, and the second method to be applied can be selected in "7".
+By clicking on the select box, the user enables the estimation in two steps, where the solution found by the first method is used as starting point by the second method in order to refine it.

 <!-- Add image here -->

-The configuration of the chosen methods is done on the following windows.
-Each method has its own custom configuration page based on a template.
-Below is presented the MVMO configuration page.
-For this method, the user must set general configurations, such as population size, number of offspring and tolerance.
-These general configurations are set on the fields indicated by "8".
-The user must also define what are the limits of the search region, which are set on the fields identified by "9".
-These fields change according to the choice made by the user on the model selection page.
+The configuration of the chosen methods is done on the subsequent views.
+Each method has its own custom configuration page based on a template (MVMO's page is presented below).
+On the upper half of the page, the user must set general configurations for the method, i.e. population size and tolerance, while on the bottom portion, settings specific to the model chosen are defined.

 <!-- Add image here -->